nkosanamolefe/data-analysis/credit-risk-analysis/README.md

 3.  **Geographic Location is Not a Major Differentiator:** Despite operating across multiple cities in the USA, UK, and Canada, the analysis shows that default risk is remarkably consistent, with rates clustering tightly between **20% and 25% across all major cities**.
 This suggests that risk is driven more by borrower profiles and loan terms than by regional economic factors.

-**Recommendations:**

-*   **Tighten Underwriting for High-Risk Grades:** Immediately review and strengthen lending criteria for loans graded D and lower.
-Consider ceasing origination in these segments or implementing significantly higher interest rates and lower loan-to-value ratios to compensate for the inherent risk.
-*   **Price Risk According to Loan Purpose:** Adjust risk models and pricing to account for the higher default rates associated with Debt Consolidation and Medical loans.
-*   **Focus on Borrower-Centric Risk Factors:** Since geography is not a strong risk driver, resources should be focused on refining the assessment of individual borrower financial health, such as debt-to-income ratios and credit history, which are likely stronger predictors.

 ## **Dataset**

 Dataset provided by Nova Bank, contains over 32k individual loan records, each described by over 35 distinct fields.
 These fields encompass a comprehensive range of information, including borrower profile, loan characteristics (purpose, amount, grade), and key financial health indicators such as debt-to-income ratios and credit history.